-According to China’s Industrial Relations Network, Aptamil, a German based manufacturer, has the highest market share at 12% with Nutrilon coming in at second place with a 6% market share.
+According to China’s Industrial Relations Network, Aptamil, a German-based manufacturer, has the highest market share at 12% with Nutrilon coming in at second place with a 6% market share.

 Two domestic brands are “Shell Sheriff” and “Yori”

 From January 2018, regulations concerning powdered milk were established, and companies that did not acquire the registration certificate were prohibited from producing, selling and importing powdered milk.
-Although more than 2000 brands have sold milk powder, so far, this regulation is expected to decrease the number of licenced brands to about 500-600 from this year onwards.
+Although more than 2000 brands have sold milk powder, so far, this regulation is expected to decrease the number of licensed brands to about 500-600 from this year onwards.